bcgov/MyGovBC-notification-server/docs/_docs/configuration.md

 The algorithm of the application firewall is

-1. parse HTTP header X-Forwarded-For to an array of ips
-2. append client ip to the array
-3. remove all ips that match *trustedReverseProxyIps* from the array
+1. determine the real client ip address by filtering out trusted proxy ips according to [Express behind proxies](https://expressjs.com/en/guide/behind-proxies.html)
-4. if the last ip in the array matches *siteMinderReverseProxyIps*, then the request is from SiteMinder, and its SiteMinder headers are trusted; otherwise, the request is considered as directly from internet, and its SiteMinder headers are ignored.
+2. if the real client ip is contained in *siteMinderReverseProxyIps*, then the request is from SiteMinder, and its SiteMinder headers are trusted; otherwise, the request is considered as directly from internet, and its SiteMinder headers are ignored.

 ## Broadcast Notification Task Concurrency
 When handling a broadcast push notification, NotifyBC sends messages concurrently to improve performance.
 The configuration object *broadcastNotificationTaskConcurrency* defines the concurrency level.
 By default it is 100.
 To change, add following object to */server/config.local.json* :